+For those looking to learn more about investing in gold, there are many resources available, including a Free Gold IRA guide.
 As inflation increases, so does the price of gold.
 The short answer is yes, gold increases in value.
 It has been shown to be a more stable investment than the stock market over longer periods of time and, at least, it retains its intrinsic value if it does not increase.
 Hopefully, you've already noticed that the value of gold increases over time, making it an excellent investment for those looking to diversify their portfolios or save for retirement.

 As central banks diversify their monetary reserves from the paper currencies they have accumulated to becoming gold, the price of gold tends to rise.
 Some investors may choose to maintain some exposure to gold in their portfolio to diversify, as a protection against the fall in stocks and bonds.
 In recent years, several surveys have been conducted suggesting that millennials and Generation Z are more likely to view cryptocurrencies as a preferred investment than gold.
 The outlook for the price of gold will probably depend on how geopolitical tensions develop and how monetary tightening affects the world economy, among other factors.